 Make close to one-third of all first-mortgage loans, but you must be a member.
 Public Agencies: State and local finance agencies make below-market-rate financing available to eligible low- and moderate-income first-time buyers through the sale of tax-exempt bonds.

 Don’t overlook your employer as a source of assistance.
 An employer may subsidize the interest or even act as a lender.
 Unions are another possibility.
 The AFL-CIO offers what it calls “Union Privilege.”
 Unions that sign on can make first-time home loans available to eligible members for as little as three percent down.

 Again, remember, your realtor should be able to provide a great deal of assistance in finding just the right lender.
-The following directory also will help you locate a lender right for you.

 The next step in your journey is choosing the right type of mortgage for your individual financial needs.
 While there are some people who can and do pay cash for a new home, most are like you, and this is where your lender’s skills and knowledge will take effect.

 Pre-qualifying before house hunting puts you ahead of the game.
 Your research into how much home you can afford has provided you with the knowledge of already knowing the standard of mortgages for which you qualify.
 Quite simply, you are shopping for a loan from a mortgage lender.

 First, review the major kinds of mortgages you may encounter.
 The following list contains the mortgages you are most likely to see.
 Again, ask questions; your lender will be happy to explain each type of loan arrangement and satisfy all your concerns.

 This is the standard mortgage model.
 It is the oldest and most easily understood type of mortgage.
 Its primary attraction is that the interest rate and the amount of payment remain fixed for the life of the loan, typically either 15 or 30 years.
 However, if rates fall, the holder cannot benefit from the new, lower rate except by refinancing.

 Adjustable-Rate Mortgage (ARM)